jimangel/jimangel.io/content/posts/2021-06-20-self-updating-gitops.md

 - Look into rotating Flux keys
 - Look into integrating secrets with my GitOps strategy (Sealed Secrets / SOPS)

-As issues pop up with the cluster I'll update this post!
+As issues pop up with the cluster, I'll update this post!
 Cheers!